NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 #### Plots printed at screen

 The interpretations of six plots generated is very similar to those in step3.
-The only difference is those plots are based on the total power rather than the average power.
+The only difference is that those plots are based on the total power rather than the average power.
 To avoid repetition, the detailed interpretations are skipped (see them in Step 3).

 #### Data being saved in the `data_cache` folder

 Three set of data was saved to the `data_cache` folder.

 1)	`Flanker_resp_ISFA_AMPL_theta__subsampling.mat` is the subsampling data which is exactly same data as `Flanker_resp_ISFA_base_averages_subsampling.mat`.
 If you do not delete `Flanker_resp_ISFA_base_averages_subsampling.mat` that was generated by Step 2, this step would load it to make sure that the total power computation uses the exact same mixture of trials.
-To avoid repetition, the detailed description of the subsampling data is skipped (see it in Step 2).
+To avoid repetition, the detailed description of the subsampling data is skipped (see Step 2).

 2)	`Flanker_resp_ISFA_AMPL_theta__32.mat` is the erp data with 32 sampling rate.
-To avoid repetition, the detailed description is skipped (see it in Step 2).
+To avoid repetition, the detailed description is skipped (see Step 2).

 3)	`Flanker_resp_ISFA_AMPL_theta__32_t32f32.mat` is the total power which stays in same format as the average power.
 To avoid repetition, the detailed description is skipped (see it in Step 3).